-Server or System Task Required action 1 System Platform web console of backup storage server Backup the System Platform web console configuration data.
-For more information, see Backing up System Platform on page 237.
+Server or System Task Required action 1 Messaging backup storage server Back up the Messaging system data.
 On the Backup page, select the Backup Now option to start the backup operation immediately.
 2 Backup storage server Backup application files.
-For more information, see Backing up application files on page 238.
+For more information, see Backing up application files on page 287.
 Stop Messaging.
 Select Messaging Application, Translations, Names, and Messages from the Messaging check box.
 Start Messaging.
 3 Backup storage server Configure the storage server as a backup server.
-For more information, see Changing the storage server role on page 119.
-In the Storage Server Role area, in the Role of the Server field, click Backup.
-Note: The system prevents MWIs and LDAP updates to all application servers after you make storage server as the backup server.
-4 Backup storage server Configure the mail options.
-Configuring the mail options facilitates delivery of messages collected in the offline mode, that is, in a failover.
-Note: Perform this step if DNS IP address alias is not changed from primary storage server to backup storage server during failover.
-For more information, see Configuring the mail options on page 337.
-Add primary storage server alias in the Server Alias field.
-5 Backup storage server Set up storage server networking with remote Messaging systems.
-For more information, see Setting up remote updates on page 173.
-On the Manage Networked Servers webpage, select remote system and click Edit the Selected Networked Server.
-Set the Updates Out field to no. 6 Backup storage server Stop Messaging.
-For more information, see Stopping Messaging on page 399.
+For more information, see Changing the storage server role on page 144.
+In the Storage Server Role area, in the Role of the Server field, click Backup .

-Server or System Task Required action 7 Backup storage server Start Messaging.
-For more information, see Starting Messaging on page 400.
+Server or System Task Required action 4 Backup Configure the mail options.
+Add primary storage server alias in the storage server Configuring the mail options facilitates delivery of messages collected in the offline mode, that is, in a failover.
+Server Alias field. 🛪 Note: Perform this step if DNS IP address alias is not changed from primary storage server to backup storage server during failover.
+For more information, see Configuring the mail options on page 393.
+5 Backup storage Set up storage server networking with remote Messaging systems.
+On the Manage Networked Servers webpage, select remote system and server For more information, see Setting up remote updates on page 210. click Edit the Selected Networked Server. • Set the Updates Out field to no .
+6 6 Backup storage server Stop Messaging. - For more information, see Stopping Messaging on page 460.
+7 Backup Start Messaging. - storage server For more information, see Starting Messaging on page 460.